hmuchalski/ochem1/CHEM128A-AY-25-26-Summer/syllabus-chem-128A-ay-25-26-summer.md

 ### Course materials and technology

+- **Textbook.** "Organic Chemistry: A Tenth Edition" by John McMurry [accessible online through OpenStax][openstax-mcmurry].
+The book is available for free online, can be downloaded as a PDF, and can be purchased in print.
+The website also contains resources for students such as solutions manual and study guides.

 > [!NOTE]
+> The print version of McMurry's *Organic Chemistry* textbook is from 2023 and it contains errors that have since been corrected in the online and PDF versions.
+If you choose to purchase a print version, please make sure to get the most recent edition and check for errata on the publisher's website.

+- **Textbook (option 2).** "Organic Chemistry" by David Klein (Fourth or fifth edition) textbook with optional Study Guide and Solutions Manual (via Inclusive Access).

+> [!NOTE]
-> All sections of CHEM 128 are also part of the *Immediate Access program*.
-All students have access to a digital version of David Klein's *Organic Chemistry* textbook and associated materials on the first day of class.
-Students who **do not** wish to purchase the course materials should opt out before their account is automatically charged.
+> During the regular semester, all sections of CHEM 128 are part of the *Inclusive Access* program.
+All students are automatically subscribed and have access to David Klein's *Organic Chemistry* e-textbook on the first day of class.
+Students who **do not** wish to pay the subscription fee to must opt out before their account is automatically charged.
+Students can change their decision to opt in or out until May 28, 2026 11:59 PM

-- **Textbook (option 1).** Fourth or fifth edition of David Klein's *"Organic Chemistry"* textbook with Integrated Study Guide and Solutions Manual published by Wiley (via Immediate Access).
-- **Textbook (option 2).** "Organic Chemistry: A Tenth Edition" by John McMurry [accessible online through OpenStax][openstax-mcmurry].

 ### How to have a good experience in CHEM 128A